johnwanjema/Beat-Up-Cancer-Game/README.md

 ## Description

 **Beat Up Cancer** is a 2D action-platformer that blends dynamic gameplay with educational cancer awareness.
-Designed as both an engaging experience and a tool for empowerment, players fight symbolic representations of cancer using powerful moves, learn facts before each level, and face the consequences of leaving cancer cells untreated.
+Designed as both an engaging experience and a tool for empowerment, players fight symbolic representations of cancer using powerful moves, and learn facts before each level.

-Whether you're a patient, supporter, or just looking for a unique game with a purpose — this game transforms learning into action.
+Whether you're a patient, supporter, or just looking for a unique game with a purpose, this game transforms learning into action.

 ---